Susanne Roosing

 Researchers: Tabea Riepe, MSc; Peter-Bram 't Hoen, PhD; Susanne Roosing, PhD; Frans Cremers, PhD

-Deciphering the mechanisms underlying variable expression and non-penetrance of Stargardt disease
+Deciphering the mechanisms underlying variable expression and non-penetrance of Stargardt disease (project completed)

 Through an Individual Investigator Award from the Foundation Fighting Blindness Inc. USA, we will search for genetic and non-genetic modifiers of Stargardt disease.
 In a recent study, we identified non-penetrance or late-onset of Stargardt disease due to the combination of the frequent coding ABCA4 variant p.Asn1868Ile on one allele and a severe mutation on the other allele.
 To search for genetic and non-genetic modifiers of disease, we will collect bi-allelic sibpairs in whom there is a major difference in onset of Stargardt disease.
 We will perform whole genome sequencing in these sibpairs and search for major factors.